 University of Tartu (UT) is the oldest and largest Estonian University (17000 students and 1800 academic staff) and the highest-ranked University in the Baltic States according both to the Times Higher Education and the QS World University rankings.
 UT’s Institute of Computer Science has 80 academic and research staff and 60 PhD students.
 It conducts research in the fields of software engineering, distributed systems, cryptography, theoretical computer science, data science, programming languages and natural language processing.

-Technical University Eindhoven is a leading international university specialising in engineering science & technology.
+Eindhoven University of Technology is a leading international university specialising in engineering science & technology.
 TUE con-

 tributes through excellent teaching and research to progress in the technical sciences, to the development